Are you ready if a concerned client calls right now with an unexpected request?

 Armed with the requisite expertise, firms can make the process of dealing with unexpected challenges much less stressful for clients — something they will appreciate and likely remember.
 Forward-thinking firms are being proactive about implementing how-to solutions that allow their attorneys to get up to speed quickly on new legal practice areas, so they are prepared when clients call.

 In a fluctuating market, firms may find themselves considering matters outside of their core practice areas.
 Just as their current clients may be seeking advice in new and unexpected areas, potential clients might be as well.
 In addition, referrals from other firms is always an opportunity.

 Establishing new client relationships is equally important as nurturing current ones.
 And preparedness will most certainly be rewarded.
 There are a number of solutions on the market designed to help attorneys get up to speed quickly on new legal practice areas.
 Now is the time for firms to educate themselves on emerging demands and take steps to build their expertise.

 Be ready to take action

 Firms need to stay proactive to stay ahead – don’t lose sight of the health of your business.
-Learn more about how technology can help your firm thrive in a fluctuating market.
-Read our white paper, Six ways firms can win with legal technology in an uncertain market.
+Learn more about how technology can help your firm thrive in a fluctuating market in the white paper, Six ways firms can win with legal technology in an uncertain market.

 Learn more about how you can say “Yes” to inquiries on new types of matters.
 Request a free trial of Practical Law today.